 When moving aboard the challenge of finding the right housing isn't easy and knowing whether to rent or buy is another question to contemplate.
 The city center is always attractive and a popular choice but of course budget and size can be the deciding factor in finding an available place.
-Southern Sweden offers a variety of housing from the city center to beautiful areas that are suitable not only for families but the individual looking for tranquility without jeopardizing close proximity to the city center.
+Southern Sweden offers a variety of housing from the city centre to beautiful areas that are suitable not only for families but the individual looking for tranquillity without jeopardizing close proximity to the city centre.
+International Citizen Hub Lund provides information on finding accommodation which is not a replacement for Relocation services.
+For those of you who are not offered this service, you can find links below to help with your search for housing.

 In the rental market, you will find both private and municipal landlords.
 Rental apartments are more common than houses although there has been an increase of house owners renting out on a one to two year basis.
 Housing co-op’s frequently use waiting list systems, and these systems often mean a waiting period of several years before being eligible to secure a rental contract.